 The Fish and Boat Commission supplements Walleye populations through stocking.
 There is a good chance that a Walleye you caught was stocked by the Commission.
 This video provides a quick overview of the process.

-Raising Your Trout
+Raising Your Trout (short version)

 Learn how your trout are raised and stocked into Stocked Trout Waterways.